Xceptance/node-xlt/README.md

   var xlt = require('node-xlt');

-  // adjust this path to your local installation of Xlt xlt.setOptions({pathToXLT: '../xlt-4.5.4'});
+  // adjust this path to your local installation of Xlt xlt.setOptions({pathToXLT: '../xlt-4.6.2'});

-  //you can also use our download feature if you have no installation of Xlt xlt.downloadXlt();
+  // you can also use our download feature if you have no installation of Xlt xlt.downloadXlt();

   // the next step would be to check if you have java installed